porkyoot/piggy-build/README.md

 ## Features

 ### 🛠️ Placement Helpers
 *   **Directional Placement**: Lock your placement direction relative to the block face.
-Handy for placing logs, pillars, or pistons in specific orientations without moving your character.
+Handy for placing logs, pillars, or pistons in specific orientations.
-*   **Diagonal Placement**: Easily place blocks diagonally, enabling faster construction of complex patterns.
+*   **Diagonal Placement**: Easily place blocks diagonally, enabling faster construction.
-*   **Fast Placement**: Hold down the button to place blocks rapidly at a configurable speed.
+*   **Fast Placement**: Hold down to place blocks rapidly.
 *   **Fast Breaking**: Creative-mode utility to break blocks faster.
+*   **Directional Lock**: Lock your cursor to a specific block face for rapid, aligned placements across a surface.

+### 🏃 Navigation & Survival
+*   **Auto-MLG Engine**: A high-performance survival system that uses a **FallSimulator** to predict lethal falls and automatically execute recovery actions.
+    *   **15+ Methods**: Water Bucket, Slime, Boats, Cobwebs, Twisting Vines, Powder Snow, Hay Bales, Bed, Ender Pearl, and more.
+    *   **Dynamic Ranking**: `MlgMethodSelector` ranks survival methods based on health, fall distance, and inventory availability.
+    *   **Precision Execution**: Uses the `PiggyActionQueue` at `HIGHEST` priority for frame-perfect, anti-cheat friendly interaction.
+    *   **Seamless Handlers**: Automatically manages "cleanup" (removing water, jumping off slime) once safe.
+*   **Auto-Parkour**: The `AutoParkourHandler` monitors your movement and automatically performs jumps for clearable gaps.
+It integrates with `PerfMonitor` to adjust jump timing based on current server latency.

 ### 📐 Shape & Visual Guides
 *   **Light Level Overlay**: Press `L` to toggle a completely dynamic overlay that highlights areas where monsters can spawn!